 College football is upon us!
 Yesterday the University of Louisville football team held its annual kickoff luncheon.
 Check out the highlights below!

-Today on Fast Facts we sit down with Cornerback Trumaine Washington.
-We find out who he believes what actor would best portray him in a movie, where his favorite place to hang out in Louisville is and if he has any secret talents.
+Today on Fast Facts UofL Athletics sits down with Cornerback Trumaine Washington.
+The fans find out who he believes what actor would best portray him in a movie, where his favorite place to hang out in Louisville is and if he has any secret talents.
 Here is Fast Facts with Trumaine Washington!

 The preseason BPI for men’s basketball was released today.
 The Cardinals come in at number two, with Wichita State surprising everyone at number one.
 Take a look below to see how many of UofL’s opponents were ranked as well.